 In addition to the score window, MuseScore has a menu bar that you can access via the shortcuts for the individual menus:

 Of these, only the File menu is of much interest when using MuseScore as a score reader.
-Once opening a menu, it may take several presses of the Up or Down keys before everything is read properly.
+Once you have opened a menu, it may take several presses of the Up or Down keys before everything is read properly.

 Once you have cycled through the buttons on the toolbar, the next window Tab will visit is the Palette.
 This would be used to add various elements to a score, but it is not currently accessible except for two buttons that are visited by Tab: a drop down to select between different workspaces (a saved arrangement of palettes), and a button to create a new workspace.